jrmoulton/tmux-sessionizer/README.md

 Usage: tms config [OPTIONS]

 Options:
   -p, --paths <search paths>...
           The paths to search through.
-Shell like expansions such as `~` are supported -s, --session <default session>    The default session to switch to (if avaliable) when killing another session
+Shell like expansions such as `~` are supported -s, --session <default session>
-      --excluded <excluded dirs>...
+          The default session to switch to (if available) when killing another session --excluded <excluded dirs>...
           As many directory names as desired to not be searched over --remove <remove dir>...
-As many directory names to be removed from the exclusion list --full-path <true> <false>     Use the full path when displaying directories [possible values: true, false] --search-submodules <true> <false> Also show initialized submodules [possible values: true, false] -h, --help                         Print help
+          As many directory names to be removed from the exclusion list --full-path <true | false>
+          Use the full path when displaying directories [possible values: true, false] --search-submodules <true | false>
+          Also show initialized submodules [possible values: true, false] --recursive-submodules <true | false>
+          Search submodules for submodules [possible values: true, false] -d, --max-depth <max depth>...
+          The maximum depth to traverse when searching for repositories in the search paths, length should match the number of search paths if specified (defaults to 10)
+  -h, --help
+          Print help

 ```
 #### Config file location